Excessive Drowsiness and Waking during the Night

 - Problems paying attention

-Some of these symptoms may appear minor and manageable, but if they occur frequently and remain untreated, they can significantly affect your overall health.
+Some Sleep Apnea symptoms may appear minor and manageable, but if symptoms occur frequently and remain untreated, they can significantly affect your overall health.
 Failure to sleep restfully can quickly weaken your body’s normal functions.
 Patients with untreated sleep apnea have an increased chance of experiencing serious heart problems later in life.
+Sleep Apnea dentists, Jeffrey Gregson, DDS and Randy Green, DDS can treat your Sleep Apnea at their Metairie office.

 Treating Sleep Apnea